 Issues that require further discussion with the full working group.
 In the course of its work the sub-group has identified issues that require further discussion with the full working group.
-The main issue relates to the scope of a ccPDP and hence versus the requirement and need to ensure stability, security and interoperability of the DNS, both at the top and lower levels as a result of the introduction of variants.
-It was agreed that it should be determined whether a topic should and can be addressed through a policy proposal or is relevant but is considered out of the policy scope and therefore should be considered advise to cctld managers, with a link background material regarding the topic.
-To do so, the group will first decide whether a topic/issue is a policy matter or not, and if not, whether the WG should /could include a reference as responsibility for the cctld manager.
-The goal is to ensure that ccTLD Managers involved in IDNs are aware of issues, risks and potential solutions to address the issues or mitigate the risks
+The main issue relates to the scope of a ccPDP and in relation to the requirement and need to ensure stability, security and interoperability of the DNS, both at the top and lower levels.
+The subgroup agreed that first:

+- it should be determined whether a topic/issue is relevant to be considered by the group in the context of ensuring stability, securtity and interoperabiloity of the DNS and the proposed policy and if so, - whether it should be addressed through a policy proposal recommendation or - if relevant but considered out of the policy scope of the ccNSO policy remit be considered advise to ccTLD Managers or others, with a link background material regarding the topic.

+The goal is to ensure that ccTLD Managers involved in IDNs are aware of issues, risks and potential solutions to address the issues or mitigate the risks.